Declaring as a Math Major

 - Complete the Departmental Academic Planning Form (DAPF), and submit it in TigerHub.
 It will take one business day from your concentration declaration for the DAPF to become available to you.

 - Make an appointment with the Mathematics Department Junior Advisor to discuss your plans.
-E-mail Dr. Mark McConnell (firstname.lastname@example.org) to set up this appointment, which will be held via Zoom.
+E-mail Dr. Mark McConnell (email@example.com) to set up this appointment, which may be held in person or via Zoom (depending on the University restrictions that obtain on the date).
 Attach a pdf of your course history printout to that e-mail, so that he can review it prior to your discussion.
 (Go to TigerHub>Student Center>My Academics>View My Course History.)
 This is a very good opportunity to discuss the courses you plan to take in your junior year and to begin planning for your senior independent work.

 - Once you have had your meeting with Dr. McConnell, he will be able to approve your DAPF, and thus your standing as a math major.

 - You must declare your concentration and have it approved before you are allowed to select fall term courses for your junior year.
-Since your days for course signup are April 22-24, and there is some delay between the beginning of the process and ultimate department approval, we suggest that you declare your concentration earlier in the April 2 — April 19 period, rather than later.
+Since your day for course signup is April 13, and there is some delay between the beginning of the process and ultimate department approval, we suggest that you declare your concentration earlier in the March 24 — April 11 period, rather than later.